K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='18'/> 3.1.3.1.2.
 Check User Repository List
-1. Check the user's repository list by searching the Repository List page, combobox configuration management type, all repositories, and updating sequence from the repository list page.
+1. Check the user's repository list by searching the Repository List page, Combobox configuration management type, all repositories, and updating sequence from the repository list page.

 ### <div id='19'/> 3.1.3.1.3.
 Delete Repository
 1. Go to the repository details page by clicking the repository name on the repository list page.
 ![019]

-2. Click “View information/Modify” button on the right side of repository details page.
+2. Click the “View information/Modify” button on the right side of the repository details page.
 ![031]

-3. Click “Delete Repository” button at the right-bottom part of the view information/modify the page.
+3. Click the “Delete Repository” button at the right-bottom part of the view information/modify the page.
 ![032]